npm/npm/doc/misc/npm-config.md

 * Type: String, Array or null

 The Certificate Authority signing certificate that is trusted for SSL connections to the registry.
-Values should be in PEM format with newlines replaced by the string "\n".
+Values should be in PEM format (Windows calls it "Base-64 encoded X.509 (.CER)") with newlines replaced by the string "\n".
 For example:

     ca="-----BEGIN CERTIFICATE-----\nXXXX\nXXXX\n-----END CERTIFICATE-----"